JujuAdams/iota/latest/setting-up.md

 });
 ```

 This function moves the player instance around depending on what direction the user is pressing on the keyboard. **We don't need to add anything to the Step event** because this function we've attached to the clock will be executed for us.
-Only one "cycle method" can be attached per instance so if we want to change what logic is being called by the clock then we should add it to this function.
+Only one "tick method" can be attached per instance so if we want to change what logic is being called by the clock then we should add it to this function.

 Finally, let's draw the player.